Medical Education

 4 months PGY5

-The largest resident team, residents gain a comprehensive head and neck experience working with Dr. Resto, Dr. Coblens, Dr. Shabani and Dr. Ranasinghe performing a wide variety of procedures including head and neck cancer ablation with local and free flap reconstructions, neck mass excisions, neck dissections, thyroid and parathyroid surgery, sleep surgery and skull base surgery.
+The largest resident team, residents gain a comprehensive head and neck experience working with Dr. Coblens, Dr. Maldonado-Chapa, Dr. Ranasinghe and Dr Resto performing a wide variety of procedures including head and neck cancer ablation with local and free flap reconstructions, neck mass excisions, neck dissections, thyroid and parathyroid surgery, sleep surgery and skull base surgery.

 Super B Team